spree/spree/guides/src/content/user/products/creating_products.md

 * **Taxons** - Taxons are basically like categories.
 You will learn more about them in the [Taxonomies Guide](/user/products/taxonomies_and_taxons.html).
 * **Option Types** - You can select any number of Options to associate your new product with.
 You'll learn more about Options in the [Options Guide](/user/products/product_options.html).
 * **Meta Title** - It is the name of the product site that is visible in the browser navigation bar.
 Highly recommended to fill out Meta Title/Keywords/Description for each product since it does improve SEO and will index the site name in Google Search.
-* **Meta Keywords** - These words are appended to the website's keywords you established in the site settings and can help improve your site's search engine ratings, bringing you more web traffic.
+* **Meta Keywords** - These words are appended to the website's keywords you established in the [Store Settings](/user/configuration/configuring_multi_stores.html#edit-store) and can help improve your site's search engine ratings, bringing you more web traffic.
 They should be words that are key to your new product.
 * **Meta Description** - The summary that someone sees when your product's page is returned in a web search.
 It should be descriptive but not overly verbose.

 ## Images